garykac/woven/docs/rules.md

 Place the card in your discard pile to use the Minor Effect

-There are 5 Minor Effects:
+There are 4 Minor Effects:

 * Draw a new Tapestry card and add it to your Tapestry
 * Create a new Eye by taking Mana from your Pool and placing it on the map at your Mage's location
-* Move an Eye 1 space
 * Move your Mage 2 spaces
 * Recover a Thread from your Tapestry (back into your Mana Pool)

+You may play multiple copies of the same Minor Effect on your turn to combine the effect.

 ### Re-cast a Spell